Tejal-V-Shetty/Lumen-Alert/README.md

 The housing case has a footprint of 20cm X 11cm and is made with cardboard, styrofoam, and paper.
 <br>

-The base of styrofoam has cutouts for the breadboard, along with holders for the phone and servo.
+The base of thermocol has cutouts for the breadboard, along with holders for the phone and servo.
 The underside is stuck to a piece of cardboard to provide more structural stability.
 <br>

 The top cover is made of thick chart paper and has cut-outs for the phone and servo to pop out.